An evolving History of the World

 https://poelposition.blogspot.com/2026/02/chagos-as-broadcast-hub-for-40-of.html

 If we were to deploy high-power (100kW+) transmitters with directional "curtain" antennas, the potential audience is staggering.
-Shortwave is a "wide-area" broadcast technology where one point of transmission can connect to any number of receivers with range; from Chagos, you are within 3,000 to 5,000 km of nearly 40% of the world's population.
+Shortwave is a "wide-area" broadcast technology where one point of transmission can connect to any number of receivers within range; from Chagos, you are within 3,000 to 5,000 km of nearly 40% of the world's population.

 Calculating the "cost per listener" for a shortwave station in the Chagos Islands involves a massive economy of scale.
 Because shortwave is a "one-to-many" broadcast medium, your cost per listener drops precipitously as your audience grows, eventually reaching fractions of a cent.